ramiro-c/blogsystem-api/DEPLOY.md

 These can be configured in the Render dashboard under your service's "Environment" tab.

-## Important Notes About Using Bun on Render
+## Node.js vs. Bun

-- Render doesn't natively support Bun yet, which is why we install it in the build command
-- The build process installs Bun in the environment before using it for building
+We're using Node.js instead of Bun for deployment because:
+- Node.js is natively supported on Render
+- It provides a more stable deployment environment
+- No additional installation steps are required
-- Make sure your codebase is compatible with Bun runtime
+- It's compatible with the Hono framework and other dependencies